Last Updated June, 2020

 In this post, I would love to share how much it cost to travel the world for a year for two.
-We spent $10K for the period of 12 months, did not limit ourselves in anything.
+We spent $10K for the period of 12 months (read this post to see how you can travel for the same amount of money) and did not limit ourselves in anything.
 You really don’t need to have a lot of money in your bank account to travel qualitatively long term.
 I am sharing details on how we did it.
 Give it a read!

 I can’t believe how fast time flies.
 One year ago (actually one year was on May 29th) we took a leap of faith and left the U.S. with a goal to travel more, work on our online business and become location independent.
 We were dreaming about the ability to choose for ourselves where to live and for how long to stay in one country or place of our interest.
-If you are curious why we took this step, read this article.
+If you are curious why we took this step, here is more about that.

 We feel like these past 12 months were 5 years.
 And at the same time, we feel 12 months passed too fast.
 (Time is playing tricks with us, don’t you think?)